 Fort Breendonk was built in the early 1900s to protect Antwerp, Belgium, from possible German invasion.
 Damaged at the start of World War I, it fell into disrepair . . . until the Nazis took it over after their invasion of Belgium in 1940.

-During his visit that day, he realized that he not only wanted to know more about the camp, he wanted to write a book about it.
-He was haunted by the stories and the photographs of the prisoners that hung on exhibit in the dark and dank rooms of the camp.
-One image in particular stayed with him: a photograph of a man named Israel Neumann.
-It was his heartbreaking story that propelled Deem to learn more about Breendonk and its prisoners.
+Like most non-Belgians, I had never heard of Breendonk until September 2010, when I visited it while on vacation in Belgium.
+It took only a few minutes to realize that I not only wanted to know more about the camp, I wanted to write a book about it.
+I was haunted by the stories and the photographs of the prisoners that hung on exhibit in the dark and dank rooms of the camp.
+One image in particular stayed with me: a photograph of a man named Israel Neumann.
+It was his heartbreaking story that propelled me to learn more about Breendonk and its prisoners.

 Plan of Fort Breendonk, surrounded by a moat and entered only across a drawbridge, much like a medieval castle

 Booklist, starred review (April 1, 2015)